kubevirt/kubevirt.github.io/_posts/2019-07-12-website-roadmap.markdown

 Please, let us know what do you think about what is proposed, or propose new ideas to be added (or create [new issues](https://github.com/kubevirt/kubevirt.github.io/issues/new) to have them added)

-Thanks for being part of Kube Virt community!
+Thanks for being part of KubeVirt community!